acornejo/pktspray/README.md

         i.e.: pktspray 192.168.0.1/24

      options:
-    -num int
+      -count int
-            number of packets to send per ip (default 1) -parallel int
+            number of messages to send to an address in parallel (default 1) -num int
+            number of messages to send to each address (default unlimited) -path string
-            number of connections to open in parallel (default 1) -port int
+            path to use for http requests (default "/") -port int
             remote port (default 80)
       -proto string
-            protocol (udp or tcp) (default "tcp")
+            one of udp, tcp or http (default "tcp") -size int
-    -size int
-            size of payload in bytes (default 100) -timeout int
+            size of message payload in bytes (default 100) -sleep int
+            time in milliseconds to wait between consecutive messages (default none) -spray int
+            number of addresses to connect to in parallel (default 1) -timeout int
-            timeout in milliseconds for connection (default 1000)
+            timeout in milliseconds per message (default 100)